64kramsystem/personal_notes/topics/virtualization.md

 #
 qemu-img convert -p -c -O qcow2 $source.qcow2 $dest.qcow2

-# Zero, compact, and compress!!:
+# Zero, compact, and compress!!
 # If `--convert` is not specified, the same format as the source is used.
 #
 sudo virt-sparsify --convert qcow2 --compress $source.raw $dest.qcow2